-Hungarian conductor Henrik Nánási made his Royal Opera House debut in 2013 conducting Turandot.
-He returns in the 2016/17 Season to conduct Il barbiere di Siviglia.
+Hungarian conductor Henrik Nánási made his Royal Opera House debut in 2013 conducting Turandot and has since returned to conduct Il barbiere di Siviglia.

 Nánási was born in Pécs and studied piano, composition and conducting at the Béla Bartók Conservatory in Budapest and the University of Music and Performing Arts in Vienna.
 After initial engagements at Stadttheater Klagenfurt and Theater Augsburg he became First Kapellmeister at Staatstheater am Gärtnerplatz, Munich, in 2007.
 Since September 2012 he has been General Music Director of Komische Oper Berlin, where he has conducted new productions of Eugene Onegin, Mazepa, Gianni Schicchi, Die Zauberflöte, Così fan tutte, Don Giovanni, La Belle Hélène, Bluebeard’s Castle, The Fiery Angel and Cendrillon, as well as Der Rosenkavalier, Rigoletto and Rusalka.